Yelp/elastalert/README.md

 ### I have lots of documents and it's really slow, how can I speed it up?

 There are several ways to potentially speed up queries.
 If you are using ``index: logstash-*``, Elasticsearch will query all shards, even if they do not possibly contain data with the correct timestamp.
-Instead, you can use Python time format strings and set ``use_strftime_index``
+Instead, you can use Python time format strings and set ``use_strftime_index``.

 ```
 index: logstash-%Y.%m